SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 Please note that this feature is currently only experimental.

 To setup the Jenkins master in Kubernetes you can use helm.
-The documentation to Install Jenkins using helm can be found [here][jenkins-helm].
+The documentation to install Jenkins using helm can be found [here][jenkins-helm].

 To use the Jenkins image provided by project Piper, pass `ppiper/jenkins-master` as a value for the `Master.Image` command line argument while deploying Jenkins to Kubernetes.